BartDeCaluwe/hack_the_future/README.md

 Node.js, npm, fully equipped Raspberry Pi 3 Model B, GrovePI+ with sensors

 `npm install` to install the required packages.
-`npm start` to start the front-end server/
+`npm start` to start the front-end server.

 Copy `grove-pi-executable.py` in the `pigrove` folder onto your Raspberry Pi's SD card.